pingcap/docs/stale_read_user_guide.md

 ![img](/media/stale-read/example-ops.png)

-So you checked the tikv-details - resolved-ts row,
+So you checked the tikv-details - resolved-ts row (explanation of the metrics can be found in [Key Monitoring Metrics of TiKV](/grafana-tikv-dashboard.md#resolved-ts)),

 ![img](/media/stale-read/example-ts-gap.png)